Think bigger and try to solve massive problems that you’re passionate about.

 My mentors urged me to cut my losses and run, but we instead raised some money and struck a management buyout deal with the founders — all while we were facing a fast deadline on a pending settlement.
 Trust me, the lesson was learned.

 What is one business idea that you’re willing to give away to our readers?

-What is the one book that you recommend our community should read and why?
+What is the one book that you recommend our community should read?

 “Above the Line” by Urban Meyer.
 It’s one of my favorite books on leadership, and it just so happens to be written by one of my favorite coaches of all time.